|

 andropause should incorporate lifestyle approaches such as

-optimal diet, regular exercise, stress-management and the
+regular exercise, stress-management and the reduction of

-reduction of tobacco and alcohol intake.
+tobacco and alcohol intake.

 If you haven't